msh-shiplu/CerebralCortex-Data-Uploading-Process/README.md

 # CerebralCortex Data Process

 1. Open terminal and go to your **CerebralCortex-DockerCompose** folder.
 Check whether every cerebralcortex service is running with the command `sudo docker-compose ps`.
 If the services are down, start them by the command `sudo docker-compose up -d`.
-2. Now, connnect to cassandra using `docker-compose exec cassandra bash`.
+2. Now, connnect to cassandra using `sudo docker-compose exec cassandra bash`.
 After connecting to cassandra, run the following commands:
     ```
     apt update
     apt install nano